August 11, 2023

 In Ireland, all pension income, including State, occupational, and private pensions under the PAYE (Pay As You Earn) system, is subject to taxation.

-If you receive an occupational pension and the State Pension, you may be required to pay income tax on both.
+If your employees receive an occupational pension and the State Pension, they may be required to pay income tax on both.

 In January 2024, the government introduced a new 'long-term carers contributions scheme' that gives long-term carers access to the State Pension (Contributory).

-If you have spent 20 years (1040 weeks) or more caring for an ill or disabled person who requires full-time care, you may receive the contributory pension at an enhanced rate.
+If your employees have spent 20 years (1040 weeks) or more caring for an ill or disabled person who requires full-time care, they may receive the contributory pension at an enhanced rate.

-You will get long-term carer contributions on your PRSI record for each week you provide full-time care to an ill or disabled person.
+They will get long-term carer contributions on their PRSI record for each week they provide full-time care to an ill or disabled person.

-To qualify for long-term carer’s contributions, you must:
+To qualify for long-term carer’s contributions, your employees must:

-Have been permanently residing in Ireland for the period you provided care.
+Have been permanently residing in Ireland for the period they provided care.

-Be residing with the person to whom you’re offering full-time care (in some cases, you might qualify even if you didn't live with the person but still provided full-time care.)
+Be residing with the person to whom they’re offering full-time care (in some cases, they might qualify even if they didn't live with the person but still provided full-time care.)

-Have been 16 years or above but under the pension age when you started providing care.
+Have been 16 years or above but under the pension age when they started providing care.

 Not receive any social welfare payments, except for Carer’s allowance, Carer's Benefit, Domiciliary Care Allowance, or Carer's Support Grant.